-It is best to avoid bottles, but more than half an ounce can be very time consuming to spoon feed.
-It is always best to feed the baby.
+Try to avoid bottles, but feeding more than half an ounce can be very time consuming to spoon feed.
+The most important thing is to feed the baby.

 If breastfeeding is not adequate as indicated by poor diaper counts or any signs of dehydration, pumping and bottle-feeding may be needed until your baby gets over this sleepy stage.